 It is not mandatory but you can attend it only upon registration.
 You can each come along with 3 invitees of your choice, upon registration also.

 The real diplomas will NOT be handed to you during the ceremony, therefore there is absolutely no obligation to attend it (fake ones will be given to you on that day, they have no official value).

-The real diplomas will mention the three partner institutions (Université Paris Descartes, Arts et Métiers ParisTech and Université PSL), regardless of where you enrolled.
+The real diplomas will mention the three partner institutions (Université de Paris, Arts et Métiers ParisTech and Université PSL), regardless of where you enrolled.

-This is the information which Campus France published about the new tuition fees: https://www.campusfrance.org/en/tuition-fees-France
+This is the information which Campus France published about the tuition fees: https://www.campusfrance.org/en/tuition-fees-France

 Tuition fees must be paid in person, upon completion of the administrative registration and before the kick-off meeting.

 We do not provide housing, therefore you will have to look for an accomodation on your own.

 Case 1: you already know in which University/School you will have to register (ENSAM, Université de Paris or Université PSL)